cwattsnogueira/default-risk-prediction/README.md

 | M4    | Production-ready |
 | M5    | Production-ready |

-All models are saved with corresponding scalers and PCA (if applicable), making them easy to deploy in APIs or dashboards.
+All models are saved with corresponding scalers and PCA (if applicable), ready for deployment in APIs or dashboards.

+---

+## License

+This project is licensed under the MIT License — see the [LICENSE](./LICENSE) file for details.

 ---